On the distribution of winners' scores in a round-robin tournament: Acknowledgement

 \section{Acknowledgement}

 I thank Abram Kagan for describing a score issue in chess round-robin tournaments with draws.
-I am grateful to Pavel Chigansky for pointing out my mistake in \cite{M2021a}.
-It led to exciting research that resulted in a correction \citep{M2021b} and is presented in this version.
-I also thank Sheldon Ross for referring to his recent paper that turned out to be essential in the proof of the main result in this work.
-This research was supported by grant no 2020063 from the United States-Israel Binational Science Foundation (BSF).
+I am grateful to Pavel Chigansky for pointing out my mistake in \cite{M2021a} (see also \cite{M2021b}).
+I thank Sheldon Ross for referring to his recent paper.
+I also thank Yosi Rinott for the discussions and comments.
+This research is supported in part by BSF grant 2020063. {}